 One class day missed /Consistently coming late/leaving early to a campus class/Consistent late assignments

-Full Grade Deduction: Missed classes in combination with no notification of the professor
+Full Grade Deduction: Missed classes in combination with no notification of the professor Exceptions to the above at the discretion of the individual professor.

 J. COURSE CALENDAR: